FlyMontserrat

 Montserrat Airways Ltd (MA LTD), trading as FlyMontserrat, is an airline with its headquarters at John A. Osborne Airport in Gerald's, Montserrat.
-The airline flies from Montserrat to and from Antigua as well as from and to Nevis, with their Britten Norman BN-2 aircraft.
+The airline flies from Montserrat to and from Antigua as well as to and from Nevis, with their Britten Norman BN-2 aircraft.

 History

 On 28 May 2009 the airline received its Air Operator's Certificate from the UK overseas Civil Aviation Authority Air Safety Support International (ASSI).
 On Saturday 30 May 2009 the airline's first charter flight took place.
 The Montserrat Tourist Board British Department for International Development (DFID) and the Tourism Challenge Fund, sponsored by the government of Montserrat, provided the funds to start the airline.